symfony-cmf/symfony-cmf-docs/reference/menu.rst

 in the ``knp_menu`` configuration section.

-If ``sonata-project/doctrine-phpcr-admin-bundle`` is added to the composer.json require section, the MenuBundle can be used inside the SonataDoctrinePhpcrAdminBundle.
+If ``sonata-project/doctrine-phpcr-admin-bundle`` is added to the composer.json require section, the menu documents are exposed in the SonataDoctrinePhpcrAdminBundle.
 Don't forget to instantiate ``SonataDoctrinePhpcrAdminBundle`` in your kernel in this case.

-By default, ``use_sonata_admin`` is automatically set based on whether SonataDoctrinePhpcrAdminBundle is available but you can explicitly disable it to not have it even if sonata is enabled, or explicitly enable to get an error if sonata becomes unavailable.
+By default, ``use_sonata_admin`` is automatically set based on whether SonataDoctrinePhpcrAdminBundle is available but you can explicitly disable it to not have it even if sonata is enabled, or explicitly enable to get an error if Sonata becomes unavailable.

 Usage